bigeagle/gohop/README.md

 How To Use
 ------
+## Download
+You can get updated release from https://github.com/bigeagle/gohop/releases , go programms are static-linked, so it's very likely that my prebuilt releases can run on your box.

+## Build and Install

 There's no prebuilt binary relase yet, u need to compile it yourself.
 Go 1.1 enviroment is needed, google is your friend.

 First get dependency libraries and gohop source code.